agencyenterprise/alpha-ai-avatar-sdk-aipi/docs/aipi-bundle/avatar_sdk_documentation.md

-create an app so I can have a conversation with franklin, use this api key: s76hu0jzWThfnscn

 **REQUIRED**
 - React implementation must only functional React component architecture without useEffect hooks
 - Using the hook `useEffect` is FORBIDDEN, instead, require user input to set up state